-5. Draw valid quantitative inferences about situations characterized by inherent uncertainty

-Guiding prompts: Identify examples of the types of situations students will explore.
-What will a valid inference look like?
-In what ways might an instructor evaluate students on the acquisition of this skill?

-6. Evaluate conclusions drawn from or decisions based on quantitative data

-Guiding prompts: What are some sample findings students will evaluate?
-In what ways might an instructor evaluate students on the acquisition of this skill?

-Reasoning in Natural Sciences (G04)

-If Reasoning in the Natural Sciences (G04) is checked

-Reasoning in the Natural Sciences involves the acquisition of the detailed knowledge of one or more of the natural sciences, hands-on experience with how science is conducted, what science can and cannot tell us about the universe, and the relationship between science and society.
-Courses or course sequences addressing this concept must meet a majority of the student learning outcomes.

-Credit hours: 6 credits (with an additional 2 lab credits for students in some majors)

-Choose a minimum of three student learning outcomes for this core concept.
-As you complete the descriptions, please use examples, particularly to explain discipline-specific vocabulary.

-1. Explain the foundational knowledge of a particular scientific discipline
+5. Draw valid quantitative e inferences about situations characterized by inherent uncertainty • ts: Identify examples of the types of situations students will explore.
+What will a look like?
+In what ways might an instructor evaluate students on the acquisition of 6.
+Evaluate conclusions d drawn from or decisions based on quantitative data • ts: What are some sample findings students will evaluate?
+In what ways might an uate students on the acquisition of this skill?
+Reasoning in Natural If Reasoning in the Natu Sciences (G04) ral Sciences (G04) is checked natural sciences, hands- about the universe, and Il Sciences involves the acquisition of the detailed knowledge of one or more of the on experience with how science is conducted, what science can and cannot tell us the relationship between science and society.
+Courses or course sequences must meet a majority of the student learning outcomes.
+Credit hours: 6 credits (v with an additional 2 lab credits for students in some majors) hree student learning outcomes for this core concept.
+As you complete the examples, particularly to explain discipline-specific vocabulary.
+1. Explain the foundation nal knowledge of a particular scientific discipline •